appirio-tech/base-api-nodejs/README.md

-## serenity-discussion-api is a Challenge API Service
+## [REPLACE WITH YOUR REPO NAME]

-The topcoder Discussion API was initially built using the [Apigee a127 scaffolding](https://github.com/apigee-127/a127-documentation/wiki).
+The [REPLACE WITH YOUR REPO NAME] was initially built using the [Apigee a127 scaffolding](https://github.com/apigee-127/a127-documentation/wiki).

 Routing is handled by using the swagger config file at api\swagger\swagger.yaml.
 Routing is done using [swagger tools](https://github.com/apigee-127/swagger-tools) and the [a127-magic](https://github.com/apigee-127/magic) modules.

 ## Swagger

-The documentaiton for the API and resources are in swagger.
+The documentation for the API and resources are in swagger.
 You can view the swagger config using a127 tools or the built in Swagger UI.

 To Edit/view swagger config run ```a127 project edit``` from project root You can also view the swagger config via the /docs url when the project is running.